Koka restaurant in Gothenburg, Sweden's second-largest city, specializes in modern Swedish gastronomy and has been awarded one Michelin star for it.

 Opened in 2014 by chefs Johan Björkman and Jonas Larsson, Koka offers an affordable, casual fine dining atmosphere.

-The menu provides diners with a choice of three, five, or seven-course meals made using local, organic ingredients.
+The daily set menu provides diners with a choice of four, five, or seven-course dinners using about 90% organic ingredients from local producers.

-The three-course dinner, which I ordered in the interest of time, is just 545 Swedish Krona, or about $57 based on the current exchange rate.
+The three-course dinner, which I ordered in the interest of time, was just 545 Swedish Krona, or about $57 based on the current exchange rate.

-Dishes feature traditional west Swedish ingredients, such as cod, clams, and oysters.
+Dishes feature traditional west coast Swedish ingredients, such as cod, clams, and oysters.

-All the cutlery needed for dinner were stacked to my right in a custom wooden tray.
+The cutlery needed for dinner was stacked to my right in a custom wooden tray.

 I was presented with a warm broth to drink, followed by a waffle and caviar cream snack, and two types of Swedish bread.

-The butter was slathered on a rock, which served no other purpose than it was a cool way to present it.
+The butter was slathered on a rock sitting on a wood plank, which served no other purpose than it was a terrific way to present it.

-I had become a big fan of Swedish butter during my two weeks in the country.
+I had become a big fan of Swedish butter earlier in Stockholm and Lapland.

 It's usually presented soft, at room temperature, with a few salt flakes on top.
 Swedish butter will spoil you.